-For most silica sand activities, setting the hours of operations is determined at the local level.
+Setting the hours of operations is determined at the local level.
 Hours of operation are best determined on a project by project basis through the permitting process.
 Operational hours may also be broadly addressed in ordinance, but should include the option of modifying them as needed within the permitting process.